 route.
 If He doesn't, that often means it's not His will for you to do

 that.
-You can continue sharing the Gospel and forming grow groups wherever
+You can continue sharing the Gospel and forming discipleship groups

 Let's say you choose to start a church.
 Missionaries in South Asia

 developed the model above to focus on the fundamentals.
 They've been using